 Energy Efficiency

 Energy efficiency matters because it can cut your operating costs without sacrificing moisture control.
-When you choose a continuous run drain feed dehumidifier, look for an ENERGY STAR certified model; it’ll typically run at least 30% more efficiently than standard units and can save you up to $1,000 a year compared with non-certified options.
+When you choose a continuous run drain feed dehumidifier, look for an ENERGY STAR certified model when available.
 You should also check for high-efficiency compressors and smart humidity controls, since they adjust output based on real-time moisture levels and avoid wasting power.
-If you deal with cooler spaces, pick a unit designed to perform well at low temperatures, because that’ll help it stay efficient year-round.
-Don’t forget maintenance: clean the filters and keep drainage clear, and you’ll preserve performance while lowering electricity use.
+If you deal with cooler spaces, pick a unit designed to perform well at low temperatures, because that can help it stay effective year-round.
+Don’t forget maintenance: clean the filters and keep drainage clear, and you’ll preserve performance while lowering unnecessary electricity use.

 Frequently Asked Questions